sternsecurity/sPyder/README.md

 ## CSV Format
-The following is the requirement for the CSV, do not include column headers in the CSV remote ip,remote hostname,remote share name
+The following is the requirement for the CSV, do not include column headers in the CSV \n remote ip,remote hostname,remote share name \n
 EG. 123.123.123.123,Storage01,UserData